Is a Mastiff Chow Chow Mix the Right Dog for You?

 Mastiff Chow Chow Mix Training

-As with other breeds and mixes, the Mastiff Chow Chow Mix responds well to positive reinforcement training methods.
+The Mastiff Chow Chow Mix responds well to positive reinforcement training methods, as with other breeds and mixes.

 One of the most important takeaways is that dogs respond to sensory experiences more than any other type of stimulus.

-Although we often think of dogs in terms of being pack animals, modern dogs’ pack structure is different from their ancestors.
+Although we often think of dogs as pack animals, modern dogs’ pack structure differs from their ancestors.

 Mastiff Chow Chow Mix and Families